clearlinux/clear-linux-documentation/source/guides/stacks/dlrs-inference.rst

 Recommended Hardware
 ====================

-We validated this guide on a server with a 2nd Generation Intel Xeon Scalable processor, formerly Cascade Lake, and this is recommended to get optimal performance and take advantage of the built in Intel® Deep Learning Boost (Intel® DL Boost) functionality.
+We validated this guide on a server with a `2nd Generation Intel Xeon Scalable processor`_, formerly Cascade Lake, and this is recommended to get optimal performance and take advantage of the built in Intel® Deep Learning Boost (Intel® DL Boost) functionality.

 Required Software
 =================